11. Code Generation¶

 The implementation of the control logic can be done either

-blocks, which is the preferred approach,
+using other CDL blocks, which is the preferred approach,

 using the C language, or by providing